-ĺ Cost per Workload Unit = Total Cost for Functional Centre Х Workload Units by Service Recipient Total Service Recipient per Type l Туре Workload Units J
+Cost per Workload Unit =Total Cost for Functional CentreXWorkload Unitsby Service RecipientTotal Service Recipientper TypeTypeWorkload Units

 Functional centres need to consider the impact of patient/resident/client hospital type changes on their department.
 This can be done by measuring the rate of referrals for specific types of service recipients, calculating the number of attendance days generated by the average referral for this type and identifying the average workload for this type of attendance day.